Best Online Gambling Sites for US Residents

 The purpose of this page is to provide you with all the information you need to have a safe online gambling experience from the US.
 That all starts with using a legit gambling site and not one that has shady practices.
 It's so important to use a site that is reliable and trustworthy.

-These are the most legit US gambling sites in 2016:
+These are the Most Legit US Gambling Sites in 2017:

 With so many gambling sites available on the web, it can be a challenge to separate the good from the bad.
 That's exactly what we've done for you here.
 We've carried out in-depth research into the various options available, tested them extensively, and compared how they perform in a range of key areas.
 Only the very best performers have made onto the above list.
 And these sites don't just accept US customers, they welcome them with open arms.